Welcome swallow: Food and feeding

 These birds are extremely agile fliers, which feed on insects while in flight.
 They often fly fast and low to the ground on open fields in large circles or figure eight patterns.
 They will often swoop around animals or people in the open.
 Males and females tend to forage together during breeding season even with fledglings within the nest.
 Welcome swallows do show a habit of drinking water while flying, they do this by scooping water within their bills from lake and pond surfaces.
 This is because welcome swallows need to drink water frequently, which allows them to catch insects in the water as well.
 Welcome swallows can also cooperate with other birds or companions to drive the insects together.
-They can remember the insects’ activity routines to make foraging more efficient.
+They can remember the insects' activity routines to make foraging more efficient.

 It has been found welcome swallows have slow growing wings that are not affected by food intake unless they are starving.
 This suggests that the welcome swallow prioritizes wing growth even when fasting for up to six hours at a time.
 It is also believed that the swallow accumulates fat in order to survive time periods when food is scarce or conditions are bad.
 This method allows rapid growth when conditions are good and stable growth when conditions are bad.

 Predators, parasites and diseases

-The hawk, snake, mink and wild cat are the main predators that hunt welcome swallows.
+The hawk, snake and feral cat are the main predators that hunt welcome swallows.
 Especially in Australia, snakes are the most dangerous predator for the birds.
 Snakes can climb trees to reach the nests and eat the eggs or young birds.
 According to one New Zealand study, the only time a nest failed was from disturbing the nest during the incubation period; these instances were from humans, mammals such as mustelids, and blackbirds preying upon the eggs.
 In swallows' excreta, there are various kinds of bacteria and parasites, which breed in the nest and cause very severe diseases; for example, histoplasmosis, encephalitis, salmonella, meningitis and toxoplasmosis.
 Hatchlings depend on maternal antibodies and immunity provided by the yolk sac within the egg.
 Although no specific parasites were found, welcome swallows are known as colonial breeders and are at a high risk for parasites, which may be a cause of lower breeding success but an increase in immune responsiveness.
 Another disease that not only affects the poultry business, but also the welcome swallow is fowlpox.
 This virus has two forms, cutaneous (mild harm) and diphtheritic (deadly); poultry is usually vaccinated for the virus, but wildlife is not.